Departments: Building Department

 A handbook entitled "Rules and Regulations Governing Street Excavations" may be obtained at the Public Works Office, 25 Bare Cove Park Drive.

-The Town Clerk sells the Zoning By-law and maps as well as Subdivision Rules and Regulations, both of which are available in the Planning Board office as well.
+The Planning Office sells the Zoning By-law and maps as well as Subdivision Rules and Regulations, both of which are available in the Planning Board office as well.
 The local wetlands protection by-law is available at the Conservation Commission office.
 Regulations are also kept on file at the Hingham Public Library.

 How long will it take?